The Local Info utility examines the local host and displays information about the local computer

 For example you can define a command line like this "samples\sendmail.exe Toemail@example.com "Subject=%datetime% host %hostname% is Dead" StartAfterLoad"

 If you need a fast and powerful program to monitor the network routers, computers, services and resources,

 you should try our Advanced Host Monitor.

-schedules, different log file formats (DBF, Text, HTML, ODBC), includes the build-in Report Manager,
+schedules, different log file formats, includes the build-in Network Discovery, Replicator, Report Manager and

-Log Analyzer, and Log Viewer and can be easily configured to suit your needs.
+Log Analyzer and can be easily configured to suit your needs.

 Advanced Host Monitor allows you to monitor remote networks, the package includes agents for monitoring Linux,

 Trap Watcher utility allows you to receive SNMP Trap messages - unsolicited messages from a device (such as router,

 server) to an SNMP console.
 Traps might indicate power-up or link-up/down conditions, temperatures exceeding